-- Create topics that align with your syllabus topics, but do not refer to them by weeks or modules or require every student post a response to them.
+- Create topics that align with your syllabus topics, but do not refer to them by weeks or modules.
 We strongly encourage you to create thematic topics that pertain to the course content and to remind students they can use more than one topic tag for their posts.
 However, we strongly discourage you from naming them after course weeks, which encourages students to think about the topics as unrelated.
 In fact, the topics throughout a course on a specific subject are interconnected, and we want to allow students to explicitly draw connections between different parts of the course.

 - Bad topics = Week 1, Week 5 Discussion, Week 8 - Othello

-- Good topics = Collective Action Problems, Misuse of Data, Shakespearean Themes in Film
+- Good topics = Collective Action Problems, Emotion AI, Shakespearean Themes in Film

 - Draw attention to the positive ways in which Yellowdig differs from LMS discussions.

 - Yellowdig posts are not graded by the instructor.
 There is less waiting for feedback and less pressure.
-Students should write for their peers, and if they get good conversations going they will earn more points for less work.
-But if they don't earn points from peers, they can still always post and comment more to get their participation grade.
+Students should write for their peers, and if they get good conversations going, they will earn more points for less work.
+But if they don't earn points from peers, they can always post and comment more to reach the periodic max.

 - Because students can earn their points for talking about topics across the weeks, there is never a time where there's nothing to talk about.
 The point system encourages students to initiate sustained back-and-forth conversations and to come in early in the week.
 It also disincentivizes procrastination which makes the experience better for everyone.

 - Have fun!
 It may take a few weeks for the community to form and for you to get comfortable, but once you and your students are acclimated to Yellowdig and people start building some real relationships, you'll be surprised by the liveliness of the conversations and the quality of students' contributions.
-Be a part of the community but try not to micromanage and make yourself the center of it.
-We recommend earning the same number of points that you ask students to and model the behaviors you want them to do.
-Enjoy taking part in the valuable Community you've created!
+Be a part of the community, but try not to micromanage or make yourself the center of it.
+We recommend earning the same number of points that you ask students to earn and model the behaviors you want to see.
+Enjoy taking part in the valuable community you've created!